joewillsher/Vist/Posts/Abstraction_and_Optimisation.md

 }
 ```

-The call to `LLVM.i_add` returns a tuple of type `(Int Bool)`—the second element is used as a check for overflow, which is done by a call to the stdlib’s `condFail` function.
+The call to `LLVM.i_add` returns a tuple of type `(LLVM.Int LLVM.Bool)`—the second element is used as a check for overflow, which is done by a call to the stdlib’s `condFail` function.
 Then the result (of type LLVM.Int64) is wrapped in an Int type using `Int`’s initialiser.

 (`@inline` declares that this function requires being inlined, and `@operator(80)` declares that `+` is an infix operator with precedence 80.)